prosper20/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 5-listfilesdigitonly file displays the current directory contents in long format with user and group IDs displayed numerically and hidden files.
 The 6-firstdirectory script creates a directory named my_first_directory in the /tmp/ directory.
 The 7-movethatfile script moves the file betty from /tmp/ to /tmp/my_first_directory.
+The 8-firstdelete script deletes the file betty which is in the directory /tmp/my_first_directory.